0strich/python_challenge/solve/level0/README.md

 Hint: try to change the URL address.

 ## Solution
-Look at the Pages Code.
+Look at the Page's Source code.

 ```
 <html>